eurekaclinical/cas-mock/README.md

 ## Version history
 ### Version 1.0
 Initial release.
-Supports all features that Eureka!
+Supports all features of CAS that Eureka!
 Clinical uses.

 ## What does it do?